CHainGate/ethereum-service/README.md

 # ethereum-service

 The tests with the in-memory blockchain can fail sometimes.
-Rerun should most times fix it.
-So far there was no clear indication why this happens.
+It is probably a RaceCondition.

 swagger url: http://localhost:9000/api/swaggerui/